freyssin/elmis/README.md

 parameter or if the color is not defined the color is not changed.
 * **color**: change the color of the led with the color given in parameter.
 If there is no parameter or if the color is not defined the color is not changed.
-The color change will taken in account to the next state change.
+The color change will be taken in account to the next state change.
 * **toggle**: change the state of the RGB led (on -> off, and off -> on).
 * **blink**: temporarily change during 1 second the state of the RGB led.
 The period of change is defined in milliseconds by the delay local variable.